 Key issues: The protection of children and minors, event safety, environment, governance, data protection and privacy, gender equality, corruption and cheating.

 MTG’s Board of Directors.

-Day-to-day engagement methods: Board of Directors meetings, feedback interviews and meetings upon request.
+Regular engagement methods: Board of Directors meetings, feedback interviews and meetings upon request.

 Our team members.